Your first trade lab order in 5 minutes

 - Pick a side: Buy or Sell.

 - Use the position sizer instead of typing a quantity.
 Enter your stop price and the percent of account you want to risk.
-The form back-calculates the right size and leverage.

 5. Place it